 Sitting in front of Mother Teresa’s Memorial House, waiting for my walking tour to start with my breakfast and vending machine coffee.

-I enjoy eating baklava wherever I have gone.
-It is a favorite dessert amongst the Balkans, Mediterranean and Middle Eastern countries.
-It is a constant pastry that you can enjoy from country to country.
+I enjoy eating baklava wherever I have traveled.
+It is a favorite dessert amongst the Balkans, Mediterranean, and Middle Eastern countries.
+It is a constant pastry that you can enjoy from country to country, although each region prepares it slightly different.

 Stuffed Peppers in Skopje